-This document is proffered by the Radiological Society of North America (RSNA) Quantitative Imaging Biomarker Alliance (QIBA), The QIBA Ultrasound Coordinating Committee and the QIBA Ultrasound Shear Wave Speed Biomarker Committee\ (US SWS BC) under the leadership of Brian Garra, Tim Hall and Andy Milkowski.
-Paul Carson served as QIBA Ultrasound Coordinator.
+This document is proffered by the Radiological Society of North America (RSNA) Quantitative Imaging Biomarker Alliance (QIBA), The QIBA Ultrasound Coordinating Committee and the QIBA Ultrasound Shear Wave Speed Biomarker Committee (US SWS BC).
+The original complete version was written under the BC founding leadership of Brian Garra, Tim Hall, and Andy Milkowski, with Brian Garra serving as primary profile editor and leading coauthor.
+Manish Dhyani, M.D. was a major coauthor and initial editor, while Paul Carson served as QIBA Ultrasound Coordinator.
+This published version was finalized by current US SWS BC co-chairs David Fetzer, Steven McAleavey, and Stephen Rosenzweig.

-Profile Editor and leading coauthor was Brian Garra.
-Manish Dhyani, M.D. was a major coauthor and initial editor.
-Special contributions in conduct of groundwork studies and their publication were made by Mark Palmeri and his colleagues at Duke University.
+985 Special contributions in conduct of groundwork studies and their publication were made by Mark Palmeri and his colleagues at Duke University.
 Other leaders of groundwork studies included Anthony Samir and colleagues at Massachusetts General Hospital, Tim Hall and colleagues at the Univ. of Wisconsin, Matthew Urban and colleagues at the Mayo Clinic, Stephen McAleavey and colleagues at The University of Rochester, and Jingfeng Jiang and colleagues at Michigan Technical University.
-Andy Milkowski performed an initial analysis.
+Andy 990 Milkowski performed an initial analysis.
 Discussions and contributions from Nancy Obuchowski greatly improved the statistical methods used in the analysis.
 Proofreading and guidance on structure of the profile were provided by Kevin O'Donnell.
 Cooperation of the MR Elastography Biomarker Committee, through Richard Ehman's team at the Mayo Clinic, was much appreciated for their testing in phantoms for comparison with ultrasound.
-The 15 ultrasound system companies mentioned below were helpful in their contributions.
-In particular, those included in Appendix D. provided systems and/or performed studies for the groundwork.
-Also participating were companies producing phantoms, test equipment, contrast agents and drug studies and volunteers from government and many academic and clinical institutions.
+The 15 ultrasound system companies mentioned below were helpful in 995 their contributions.
+In particular, those included in Appendix D provided systems and/or performed studies for the groundwork.
+Also participating were companies producing phantoms, test equipment, contrast agents and drug studies and volunteers from government and many academic and clinical

-\Biomarker Committee members at the time of this publication:
+Biomarker Committee members at the time of this publication:

-Brian Garra, MD (co-chair) Center for Devices and Radiological Health, FDA Tim J. Hall, PhD (co-chair) University of Wisconsin, School of Medicine & Public Health Andy Milkowski, MS (co-chair) Siemens Healthineers USA, Inc.
+David Fetzer, MD (co-chair)

+Stephen McAleavey, PhD (co-chair)

+Stephen Rosenzweig, PhD (co-chair)

-S. Kaisar Alam, PhD Institute of Electrical and Electronics Engineers (IEEE)
+S. Kaisar Alam, PhD